ICHydro/Riverlabs/docs/en/user-manual/quick-start/first-deployment-checklist.md

 ```
 2025/12/27 14:30:00, 1250, 1248, 1252, 1249, 1251, 1250, 1248, 1251, 1249, 1250, 4150
 ```
-(Date/time, 10 distance readings in mm, battery voltage in mV)
+*Shows date/time, 10 distance readings in mm and battery voltage in mV*

 ### Telemetry Testing (If Enabled)